Isomorphism within Naive Type Theory: Introduction

 {\bf Cryptomorphism.} Two types $\sigma$ and $\tau$ are cryptomorphic in the sense of Birkoff and Rota \cite{Rota} if they ``present the same data''.
 For example a group can be defined as a four-tuple of a set, a group operation, an identity element and an inverse operation satisfying certain equations.
 Alternatively, a group can be defined as a pair of a set and a group operation such that an identity element and an inverse elements exist.
 These are different types with different elements (four-tuples vs.$\!$ pairs).
 However, these two types present the same data.
 Rota was fond of pointing out the large number of different ways one can formulate the concept of a matroid.
 Any type theoretic foundation for mathematics should account formally for this phenomenon.
-Here we suggest that two types are crytomorphic if there exist natural maps $\intype{f}{\sigma \hookrightarrow \tau}$ and $\intype{g}{\tau \hookrightarrow \sigma}$ such that $f \circ g$ and $g \circ f$ are the identity natural maps on $\tau$ and $\sigma$ respectively.
-This is discussed in section~\ref{sec:cryptomorphism}.
+Here we take two types $\sigma$ and $\tau$ to be crytomorphic if there exist natural functions $\intype{f}{\sigma \rightarrow \tau}$ and $\intype{g}{\tau \rightarrow \sigma}$ such that $f \circ g$ and $g \circ f$ are the identity functions on $\tau$ and $\sigma$ respectively and where a ``natural function'' from $\sigma$ to $\tau$ is one defined by an expression $e[x]$ where we have $\Gamma;\;\intype{x}{\sigma} \vdash \intype{e[x]}{\tau}$.

-{\bf The Autonomy of Mathematics.} MorTT has been developed from the perspective that mathematics exists independent of foundations.
-The axioms of ZFC have a distinguished status in mathematics because they reflect pre-formal human intuition.
-This should also be true of a type-theoretic foundation.
-MorTT has been developed to reflect mathematics, and possibly automate it, but not to change it.